NASCENCE/mecobo/README.md

 ### specifications
-With 1 daughterboard connected, there is a maximum samplerate of about 200K samples/second output for each of the digital pins.
+With 1 daughterboard connected, there is a maximum samplerate of about 200K samples/second output for each of the analoge output pins.
 For analogue input, a maxium rate of 75K samples/second.
 These rates are divided by 8 for each stacked daughterboard.
 Note that these are absolute maximum ratings that can be achieved, and that these numbers depend highly on the usage pattern of the stack.